andrew/ultimate-awesome/README.md

 - [Awesome-Visual-Object-Tracking](https://github.com/Xuchen-Li/Awesome-Visual-Object-Tracking) - A visual object tracking paper list, articles related to visual object tracking have been documented.
 - [awesome-flux](https://github.com/yanmagale/awesome-flux) - A curated list about Flux arquitechture and your implementations.
 - [awesome-bitcoin-cash](https://github.com/2qx/awesome-bitcoin-cash) - Bitcoin Cash projects & resources .
+- [awesome-ascii](https://github.com/90dy/awesome-ascii) - 👻 Awesome ASCII games, libraries, tools, softwares and more. just for the fun.
 - [awesome-codeql](https://github.com/advanced-security/awesome-codeql) - A curated list of awesome CodeQL resources.
 - [awesome-oss-data-analytics](https://github.com/Aleyasen/awesome-oss-data-analytics) - A curated list of open source alternatives for data analytics start-up products.  .
 - [awesome-embedded-fuzzing](https://github.com/andreia-oca/awesome-embedded-fuzzing) - A list of resources (papers, books, talks, frameworks, tools) for understanding fuzzing for IoT/embedded devices.
 - [awesome-haskell-videos](https://github.com/andys8/awesome-haskell-videos) - A collection of awesome Haskell videos.
 Inspired by awesome projects line.
-- [awesome-recipes](https://github.com/bbbenji/awesome-recipes) - A curated list of awesome food recipes.
 - [awesome-bible-developer-resources](https://github.com/biblenerd/awesome-bible-developer-resources) - A curated list of awesome resources for developers (and other nerds) working with biblical texts and related tools.
 - [awesome-opensearch](https://github.com/bigdataboutique/awesome-opensearch) - A curated list of links and resources all about Opensearch.
 Maintained by the Opensearch experts at BigData Boutique (makers of Pulse for Opensearch).
 - [awesome-cloud-native](https://github.com/cubxxw/awesome-cloud-native) - 各种 CS 的必备技能，Go 语言、云原生、kubernetes、docker以及开源社区的记录，学习笔记.